andrasq/node-qnit/Readme.md

 ## Todo

-- qunit is taken, pick another name
-- build in qmock support
-- build in nodeunit compatibility
+- nodeunit compatibility
-- build in mocha compatibility
+- mocha compatibility
-- bundle up errors and output all at the end
+- bundle up errors and output all at the end (instead of interleaving)
+- use a sub-millisecond timer for reporting test times